wavefrontHQ/docs/pages/doc/ts_min.md

 ### Comparison Function

 The following example from our built-in Interactive Query Language Tutorial illustrates the use of `min`.
-It includes a mar line so you can see how the values are shown as 200 if they are higher than the specified minimum.
+It includes a mark line so you can see how the values are shown as 200 if they are higher than the specified minimum.

 ![ts min](images/ts_min.png)